luizabartels/luizabartels/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on automation of mining equipments.
+- 🔭 Amateur athlete who develop autonomous mining equipment professionally.
 - 😄 Pronouns: Lu
-- ⚡ Fun fact: cannot live a day without practicing sports.